google/truth/comparison.md

         the most commonly needed assertions, some projects might make a lot of assertions about, say, `URI` objects, which Truth doesn't include built-in support for.
-    -   It offers features like [reflective field comparisons].
-We find that some of these can make code harder to maintain, but we grant that they can be convenient and safe in certain cases.
+    -   It offers features like [reflective field comparisons] -- include configurable [recursive field comparison].
+We find that some of these can make code harder to maintain, but we grant that they can be convenient and safe in certain cases, like for [Wire] protocol buffers (a use case similar to the one served by [ProtoTruth]).
     -   It offers support for Hamcrest-style "[conditions]."
 We prefer to avoid this model for the same
         [reasons that we prefer Truth to Hamcrest](#vs-hamcrest).